| Title: | Fit 'TabNet' Models for Classification and Regression |

 A TabNet model object.
 It can be used for serialization, predictions, or further fitting.

-parameter, the model fitting resumes from that model weights
+When providing a parent tabnet_model parameter, the model fitting resumes from that model weights

 at the following epoch: